UHDanke/gd_docs/bugs/bugs.md

 ## \[2.207\] Spamming restart (R key) skips spawn activation

-Spamming R quickly can skip the activation of spawns placed before the line.
+Spamming R quickly can skip the activation of spawns placed before the origin line.
 I assume the reason this happens is because the level restarts before the spawn limit is reset, so the triggers are spawn limited on the next restart.

 # Area Triggers